sivenvy/NetworkPathMap/README.md

 This is a network visualization and path analysis tool built using PyQt6 and Leaflet.js.
 It allows users to display network nodes, visualize connectivity, compute paths, and interactively analyze circuit data.

 ## Features
-✔ Interactive Map – Displays locations and their connections on a zoomable, draggable map.<br>
+✔ Interactive Map – Displays locations and their connections on a zoomable, draggable map, user can chose map tiles sources from OpenStreetMap or Carto.<br>
 ✔ Node-Based and Device-Based Topology – Supports both location-based and device-based network graphs.<br>
 ✔ Path Calculation – Computes all possible paths between selected nodes using DFS.<br>
 ✔ Manual Path Design – Allows users to manually select paths and examine circuit details.<br>